Using UcmPsTools in your Automation

 Or, you can allow UcmPsTools to manage these connections for you, using the Connect-Ucm* Cmdlets allows for UcmPsTools to store connection details and automatically attempt to reconnect using stored credentials or tokens.

-See Connections and Modules on how to use these cmdlets, and Security in UcmPsTools for information on how these details are encrypted, stored and used.
+See on how to use these cmdlets, and for information on how these details are encrypted, stored and used.

 UcmPsTools is currently tested against Windows PowerShell on Windows 11, Windows Server 2019 and Pwsh 7 on Ubuntu.
 However, I cannot vouch for all its dependencies, such as the Teams PowerShell Module or the MSOL PowerShell Module.